 Depending on which genes your Goldendoodle picked up more of, they could have a straight, wavy, or curly coat type.
 This means that there's no one way to groom Goldendoodles.
 Some may have smooth, easy-to-maintain coats while others may require daily brushing, bathing, and in some cases, even drying.
 Goldendoodle owners should check with their veterinarian, who can help identify a particular fur type, on the best way to groom their furry friends.Continue to 7 of 11 below.

 07 of 11

 Most Goldendoodles have an instinctive love-love relationship with swimming, whether in a lake, at the beach, or in your backyard swimming pool.
 A great thing in the summer when the whole family is enjoying the outdoors, but you do need to be watchful at times—and stand clear when your Goldendoodle decides to shake off all that water.Continue to 8 of 11 below.

 Goldendoodles Can Be Quite Colorful

-Goldendoodles' coats are a cute mix between their parent breeds’–it’s not nearly as curly as a Poodle’s, but shaggier than a Golden Retriever’s.
+Goldendoodles' coats are a cute mix of their parent breeds—some are curlier like poodles while others can be shaggier like a golden retriever’s.
 They can be orange, cream, dark brown, gray, or black in color.
-Some are even multiple colors!Continue to 7 of 15 below.
+Some are even multiple colors.Continue to 9 of 11 below.

 Goldendoodles Vary in Size